tweaselORG/cli/README.md

                                              <options: android|ios>
   -t, --run-target=<option>                  [default: device] The target to run the app on.
                                              <options: device|emulator>
-  --all-traffic                              By default, only the traffic of the specified app is recorded.
-Set this
+  --all-traffic                              By default, only the traffic of the specified app is recorded on Android.
-                                             flag to record all traffic.
+                                             Set this flag to record all traffic.
+On iOS, all system traffic is always recorded.
   --[no-]bypass-certificate-pinning          Bypass certificate pinning on Android using objection.
 Enabled by default.
   --bypass-tracking-domain-resolution-check  By default, we assert that a few tracking domains can be resolved.
 This is
                                              useful to ensure that no DNS tracking blocker is interfering with the